NotArb/Jupiter/BOTCONFIG.md

 unmetered=true # Ignore rate limits and send requests as fast as possible

 # RPC configuration (At least one required for blockhash fetching)
-[[rpc]] # This is just an example, we advise changing this from solana's public rpc. enabled=true # Enable or disable this RPC node configuration (default: true) key="solana-pub" # Unique key identifier for this RPC configuration url="https://api.mainnet-beta.solana.com" # URL and port of your RPC server
+# This is just an example, we advise changing this from solana's public rpc.
+[[rpc]] # Also referred to as a http dispatcher enabled=true # Enable or disable this RPC node configuration (default: true) key="solana-pub" # Unique key identifier for this RPC configuration url="https://api.mainnet-beta.solana.com" # URL and port of your RPC server